 In this How is it made? we take you to visit an apiary, where we’ll discover the secrets of our buzzing buddies.

-How is it made? is a new format for Terra Madre Salone del Gusto 2020.
-They’re free to access for registered users—sign up and watch the whole series!
+How It’s Made is a new format for Terra Madre Salone del Gusto 2020.
+They are accessible for free on this site: connect to this same link!

 Event languages: IT, EN